nmeum/saneterm/README.md

 relies on TUIs to be used over PTYs and SSH on remote machines.
 This is mostly also an inherit flaw of Unix as it hasn't been designed with networking and GUIs in mind.
-Plan 9 solves this problem through 9P file servers, but unfortunately it has not been widely adapted and we are stuck with Unix.
+Plan 9 solves this problem through 9P file servers, but unfortunately it has not been widely adopted and we are stuck with Unix.
 In the Unix world potential solutions include CLI-based editors (e.g. [ed][wikipedia ed]) or network protocols tunneled over SSH connections (e.g.  [Emacs Tramp Mode][emacs tramp mode]).